-A PBO approved by the Commissioner under section 30(3) must disregard a capital gain or capital loss arising on the disposal of three categories of assets as set out below.
+Under paragraph 63A a PBO approved by the Commissioner under section 30(3) must disregard a capital gain or capital loss arising on the disposal of three categories of assets as set out below.

-5.3.1 Category 1: Non-trading assets
+5.3.1 Category 1: Non-trading assets [paragraph 63A(a)]

 This category applies to assets which have not been used by the PBO on or after valuation date in carrying on any business undertaking or trading activity.
-Such assets include those which have been used exclusively for non-trade purposes such as carrying on a PBA.
+This includes assets which have been used exclusively for non-trade purposes such as carrying on a PBA.
 Only the usage of the asset on or after the valuation date is taken into account.
 Any trade usage before that date is ignored.

 Also included in this non-trade category are assets which are not "used" but "held".
-Such assets include investments in the nature of shares and participatory interests in collective investment schemes.
+This includes investments in the nature of shares and participatory interests in collective investment schemes.